jonniespratley/create-english-sentences/README.md

 A complex sentence can be broken down into one clause with a relative clause.

 > Complex sentence has *one* clause with a *relative* clause

 ## Application Design

 The following outlines the design of the application that was created.
 In trying to keep the UI as simple was possible my first thought was to make it as elementry as possible.
-If there was more time and more detailed design requirements the application could been styled to resemble a "School Assignment" or "Worksheet" type of feel.
+If there was more time and more detailed design requirements the application could been styled to resemble a "School Assignment" or "Childlike" look and feel to make it more approachable.

 ## Components